Trixter9994/lazero/README.md

 # Important updates

-## SSH & RDP are now on schedule, along with the QUARTZ scheduler
+## SSH/MOSH & RDP/VNC/SPICE are now on schedule, along with the QUARTZ scheduler

 While needing multiple shells and cursors to save exploration time, we also need a scheduler to make full use of computational resources.